 Authors tend to either struggle over a title or have a lightning bolt inspiration.
 I’ve seen many an author get dead-set on a title even though there are multiple published books with the exact same title.
-If you tell someone about your book and you don’t have a website they will probably search by the title.
-If you sell your book on Amazon they will either search by the title or your name. make sure you don’t make it difficult for your readers to find you.
+If you tell someone about your book they will probably search for it either by the title or your name.
+Make sure you don’t make it difficult for your potential readers to find your book.

-Don’t Forget to Harness the Power of he SubTitle
+Don’t Forget to Harness the Power of the SubTitle

 A Critical First Impression